top of page

 It's obvious from the way Starlight's relationship with the religion is portrayed in the show that this writing came from someone with personal experience realizing the religious community they grew up in wasn't all it was cracked up to be.
 Of course, such criticisms are never a criticism of the religions themselves but rather a criticism of how many human beings and institutions use faith as propaganda to control others.

-It's funny because it's a lot like how many prejudiced bigots in the United States still refuse to associate themselves with Nazi Germany and modern day neo-Nazis despite carrying many similar values and beliefs.
+Ironically, many prejudiced bigots in the United States still refuse to associate themselves with Nazi Germany and modern day neo-Nazis despite carrying many similar values and beliefs.
 Homelander, when not in the spotlight, has some straight-up bigoted moments such as rejecting a Muslim super on the basis of her religion and referring to a disabled person as a "cripple" after hurting him.
 However, he's ultimately concerned about himself and his own superiority.
+Like many politicians, the only doctrine he follows is whatever keeps him at the top of the totem pole.

 These supporters also sound a lot like some fans of the show who somehow, after three seasons, continued to see Homelander as this misunderstood antihero rather than the straight up villain that the show never attempted to hide.
 I guess lasering the plane at the end of the pilot episode, letting a different plane full of people die, forcing a girl off a building and calling it suicide, raping an employee and using violence to get their child from her, aligning himself with a Nazi, and killing someone who called him a fascist were all just moments of weakness.